 Dr Claire Marshall

-Email or call me if you have any questions, want to have a brief talk before we meet or you want to make an appointment.
+Email me if you have any questions, want to have a brief talk before we meet or you want to make an appointment.

 I also offer online therapy (e.g. via Skype) and/or telephone sessions to accommodate the needs of busy professionals or people living outside London or the UK.